agenda/agendash/README.md

 ### Middleware usage

-Agendash provides Express middleware you can use at a specified path, for example this will make Agendash available on your site at the `/dash` path.
-Note: Do not try to mount Agendash at the root level like `app.use('/', Agendash(agenda))`.
+Agendash2 provides Express middleware you can use at a specified path, for example this will make Agendash2 available on your site at the `/dash` path.
+Note: Do not try to mount Agendash2 at the root level like `app.use('/', Agendash(agenda))`.

 ```js